UniMath/agda-unimath/src/elementary-number-theory/addition-integers.lagda.md

+---
-# Addition on the integers
+title: Addition on the integers
+---

 ```agda
 {-# OPTIONS --without-K --exact-split #-}